AstrowareAI/cogwatch/HACKATHON_SUBMISSION.md

 - Flynn effect researchers (Bratsberg, Rogeberg, Dworak et al.)

 **Their willingness to publish difficult findings—results that challenge the dominant "AI makes us better" narrative—made this population-level analysis possible.**

+**Special thanks to Dr. Julie Fratantoni, PhD**, whose Substack helped bring awareness to this critical problem and inspired this forecasting work.
+Her ongoing research and practical guidance on techniques to mitigate cognitive decline from AI use represents a very small way on responsible use AI and exactly the kind of interventions we need.
+Many people have to contribute small to increase the awareness.
+Citation: https://drjuliefratantoni.substack.com/p/your-brain-on-chatgpt-using-ai-causes-d7c

 We stand on the shoulders of researchers who chose scientific integrity over comfortable conclusions.